-The industry-oriented research at CAPPA is supported by various equipment all housed in the CREATE building located in the CIT Bishopstown campus.
+The industry-oriented research at CAPPA is supported by various equipment all housed in the CREATE building located in the MTU Bishopstown campus.
 These facilities are detailed below and aim at providing photonics-based solutions to companies in a wide range of sectors.
 Many of these solutions are based around the extensive spectroscopy, imaging and design capabilities available to CAPPA; this section gives a brief description of these.

 A spectrometer is used to separate and measure spectral components of a physical phenomenon.
 It is used to probe a property of light as a function of its portion of the electromagnetic spectrum, typically its wavelength, frequency, or energy.
 CAPPA is equipped with a wide array of spectrometers that cover a broad range of the electromagnetic spectrum, specifically X-ray to Mid-Infrared.
 CAPPA houses a wide variety of spectroscopic instrumentation, which is detailed below: